bmonty/gpio-hd44780-driver/README.md

 ## `clear()`

 Clears the LCD panel and resets the cursor position to 0,0.
+This function takes some time for the HD44780 to complete and it has a built-in 100 msec delay.

 ## `print(str)`